maxinimus/sofia/README.md

+# Important

+Poe seems to have made it impossible to use the reverse engineered POE API.

 # POE Chat Assistant

 An assistant that allows you to chat with POE bots using text or voice input.
 Built using a reverse-engineered POE API client.